simrenbasra/simys-blog/_posts/2025-08-31-email_genie_part7.md

 My chunking method is similar to how I chunked emails for BERT embeddings, with a few differences:

-**1. Include Overlap:** I avoid strict boundaries between chunks so that context isn’t lost.
+- **Include Overlap:** I avoid strict boundaries between chunks so that context isn’t lost.
 Overlapping chunks can help preserve information that spans across multiple chunks.

-**2. No Masking/Tags/Padding:** Sentence Transformers don’t need attention masks, special tokens like BERT’s [CLS], [SEP], or padding, as these are handled internally.
+- **No Masking/Tags/Padding:** Sentence Transformers don’t need attention masks, special tokens like BERT’s [CLS], [SEP], or padding, as these are handled internally.
 So, I removed them.

 I applied the chunking function to the lablled dataset: